goneri/kitchen-mincer/doc/source/index.rst

       connections.
     - Test results depends on the Mincer host machine configuration, so it will be hard to reproduce some tests which is business strategic in our context.
-    - It brings unnecessary complexity in the Mincer code.
+    - We cannot directly access the internal IP within the tenant

-B. Solution B: from a temporary Heat stack:
+If we run the tests from a temporary Heat stack:

     The idea in this solution is to consider a test as an application which tests another one.
-The same way the Mincer creates application stacks, it also creates temporary Heat stack used to run the tests called the *Garden gnomes*.
+The same way the Mincer creates application stacks, it also creates temporary Heat stack used to run the tests.

-    Garden gnomes are ephemeral stacks designed to run a tasks against an application.
+    These ephemeral stacks are designed to run tasks against an application.
     By using this solution, we can leverage Heat to express complex tests scenarios and then we do not add complexity in the Mincer.

-    Garden Gnome are very similar to an application:
+    They are very similar to an application:

     - same YAML structure
     - with optional media and ssh key structure
-    - a heat.yaml file.
+    - a heat.yaml file

-    But the "Garden Gnome" are also different:
+    But they are also different:

     - limited lifetime (ephemeral stacks)
     - hard drive are volatile
-    - are in a "Gnome Reserve" section of the marmite
+    - are in a *test* section of the marmite

-This is an example of a Garden Gnome used to run benchmark against a Wordpress instance (Solution B).
+This is an example of a test used to run benchmark against a Wordpress instance (Solution B).

 .. graphviz::